jafischer/layout/README.md

 Hence this app.
 I wrote it because I once wrote a similar app for Windows, and I was curious how hard it would be to write one for OSX (spoiler alert: **way** harder).

-Also I wanted to dabble in Swift.
+Also I wanted to dabble in [Swift](https://swift.org/) .
 Which, I have to say, I really like.

 Cocoa... not so much.